intersel/Blapy/README.md

-# UPIApplication
+# Blapy
-UPIApplication is a jQuery plugin that helps you to create and manage an ajax web application.
+Blapy is a jQuery plugin that helps you to create and manage an ajax web application.

 The web application is build from the usual way of generating web pages like with php or a standard CMS.